plasoc/axiplasma/hdl/projects/VC707/bd/mig_wrap/ip/mig_wrap_mig_7series_0_0/mig_wrap_mig_7series_0_0/example_design/sim/readme.txt

    and calibration sequence.
 This could lead to simulation errors since design is not calibrated at all.
 Preferred values for parameter SIM_BYPASS_INIT_CAL to run simulations are FAST and OFF.

+6. Simulations running with parameter MAX_MEM defined uses a temporary directory for model data.
+   The default temporary directory specified in model file is /tmp which doesn't exist for Windows OS.
+   Therfore users running on Windows OS should change the ddr3_model.v file as below

+      tmp_model_dir = "/tmp";
+            to
+      tmp_model_dir = ".";

+   This change works for All OS.